 General Hospitals are also looking to place older people with limited mobility within Shared Lives Arrangements, so they can be discharged from hospital sooner, but in general, this requires ground-floor accommodation.
 We would be extremely interested to hear from people who have such accommodation.

-In fact, we will provide a Shared Lives Arrangement to anyone over the age of 16 years’ old who needs support and chooses to live back in their own community or neighbourhood.
+In fact, we could provide a Shared Lives Arrangement to anyone over the age of 16 years’ old who needs support and chooses to live back in their own community or neighbourhood.

 Each person is an individual in their own right and will bring their own strengths and abilities to the arrangement, so it’s really important not to make assumptions about people based on their disability.